a1Barrett/TicTacToe/README.md

 BoardPosition.java

       This class is be used to keep track of an individual cell for a board.
 BoardPosition will have variables to represent the Row position and the Column position.
-There is only be one constructor for the class, which will take in an int for the Row position and an int for the Column position.
+There is only one constructor for the class, which will take in an int for the Row position and an int for the Column position.
 After the constructor is called, there is no way to change any fields.
       The equals() method is overriden.
 The toString() method is also overriden to create a string